doojin/whisbi-events/README.md

 For testing, I use `Jest` library.

 Beside unit tests, every API endpoint contains a set of integration tests.
+Each integration test will launch the whole REST API service, set up real database (MySQL) connection and perform HTTP requests to the endpoints using `supertest` library.

 You're welcome to check it out: `packages/api/lib/rest/test`.
-These unit tests cover every rule defined in project task + some additional rules added by myself.
+These integration tests cover every rule defined in project task + some additional rules added by myself.

 I'd like to bring your attention to the implemented integration test mini-framework:
 `packages/api/lib/rest/test/integration.ts`.
 If you open any integration tests, you'll notice how short, readable and understandable they are and how easy it is to add new integration test use cases using this small set of helper methods.

+I also set up the Github workflow.
+Push to the `main` branch or PR creation triggers the project build.
+Build will:
+- Fetch the project code and install its dependencies
+- Compile the project (translate Typescript code to Javascript)
+- Run the Linter
+- Run unit tests
+- Set up real MySQL database and run the integration tests on it

 ## Result